siddiquesalman/flatnet/README.md

 Full dataset used for the paper is available at: https://www.dropbox.com/sh/pzmhwh1bjhn86l0/AABix6OgyENxBDGXHFuMeBSfa?dl=0

 Example data is provided in the directory **example_data**.
 It contains some measurements along with their Tikhonov reconstructions.
-You can use these measurements to test the reconstruction as well without having to download the whole dataset.
+You can use these measurements to test the reconstruction as well without having to download the whole dataset. 'fc_x.png' refers to the measurement while 'rec_x.png' refers to the corresponding Tikhonov reconstruction.